 Signed and dated lower right, mixed media on black paper

-Provenance: From the artist's studio.
+Provenance: Purchased directly from the artist's studio.

 Sold for £1,512